box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 To facilitate this migration process, there are two actively maintained major Box core SDK versions:

 - **The latest major version that follows sequential versioning includes:** the manually maintained package and the generated one.
 This SDK version enables leveraging coexisting packages at the same time, and serve as a transition phase.
-This version of Box SDK will be supported until 2027.
+Support for the consolidated version of each Box core SDKs will continue in 2027.
 - `v10` includes **only the generated package**.

 Here's what you can expect from generated packages of the Box SDK: